 1. Sales Operations Administrator

 When you see a sales ops role with “administrator” in the title, you can expect the position to involve a lot of … well … administrative work.

-This role is usually an entry- or mid-level position that requires little to moderate experience (~2-3+ years).
-Experience working with a CRM, excellent organizational and communication skills, and customer or sales experience will all be preferred or required qualifications.
+This role is usually an entry or mid-level position that requires little to moderate experience (~2-3+ years).
+Experience working with a CRM, excellent organizational and communication skills, and customer or sales experience will all be preferred.

-The average salary of a sales operations administrator is $51,663 per year and can expect an average of ~$1,200 in commission.
+The average salary of a sales operations administrator is $68,877 USD per year and can expect an average of ~$1,200 in commission.